balancer/docs-v3/docs/concepts/router/README.md

 2. Execute the respective Callback from the Vault
 -  Call the vault's respective primitive (swap, add- or remove liquidity)
 -  Execute arbitrary logic required for the user operation
-5. Settle outstanding debt, the vault attributed to the Router during step 3
+5. Settle outstanding debt, the vault attributed to the Router during step 2

 Interacting with the Router returns the expect amountsIn/amountsOut & facilitates the interactions with the Balancer V3 Vault.
-The amountsIn/amountsOut for a given operation are also available as part of query functions. swapCal
+The Router also exposes the Vault's primitives (swap, addLiquidity & removeLiquidity) as query functions.

 ### Vault invocation
 The Router calling the Vault's `invoke` function places the caller in a temporarily list of allowed callers, so called `handlers`.
 Only these `handlers` are allowed to interact with the Vault directly.
-This triggers the functions `transient` modifier, enabling the transaction to be executed in a transient accounting context, allowing great flexibility with the Vault's token balances with the requirements to have a net zero balance at the end.
-Before token balances are settled at the end of the transaction, the Vault passes execution flow back to the Router to execute the user required operations.
+This triggers the functions `transient` modifier, enabling the transaction to be executed in a transient accounting context, allowing great flexibility with the Vault's token balances.

 ### Callback execution